 1. Identify the Problem

-It is essential to be able recognize your own thoughts and beliefs and motives behind your actions.
-Addressing and recognizing the problem is the first step.
+Recognising your thoughts, beliefs and motives behind your actions is essential.
+Addressing and identifying the problem is the first step.

-Maintaining a balance between your work and professional life helps improve quality of life, emotional and physical well-being.
+Maintaining a balance between work and professional life helps improve your quality of life and emotional and physical well-being.
 It includes engaging in pleasurable activities & hobbies, developing healthy habits, spending time with loved ones, taking time out for self and establishing & maintaining boundaries.
-It’s important to realize the importance and benefits of doing so and not giving into the ‘hustle culture’.
+It’s essential to realize the importance and benefits of doing so and not giving into the ‘hustle culture’.

 3. Seek Professional Help

-A mental health professional can not only help you recognize faulty patterns of thoughts and behaviours, but can also help you replace them with better ones.
-Helping you adopt better and healthier coping mechanisms, understanding yourself better, which would enable you to live a productive and full life.
+A mental health professional can not only help you recognize faulty patterns of thoughts and behaviours but can also help you replace them with better ones.
+Helping you adopt better and healthier coping mechanisms, and understanding yourself better, would enable you to live a productive and whole life.

-So next time you blur the boundaries between work and personal life, just stop and think: is it really the passion for work or something else that could be making you strive so hard at work.
+So next time you blur the boundaries between work and personal life, stop and think: is it your paperwork or something else that could make you streaked at work?
 Maybe an underlying issue that needs attention is treating the condition, which could help you prioritize your happiness.

 Meditation for Workaholics

-Mindfulness Meditation could help you dive deep within, silencing the sounds around and understand what is really that’s driving you towards workaholism.
+Mindfulness Meditation could help you dive deep within, silencing the sounds around you and understanding what is driving you towards workaholism.
 Try one of our guided stress meditations.